Working Gently on Aboriginal Land

 Resources:

 This is an ever-growing list of resources – books, podcasts and programs – that have been vital to my understanding and learning.
 Some were recommended to me, others are on the top of my list.
 I will continue to add, edit and amend it with the support of others.
-If you have the energy or will, please get in touch or share resources that have been useful for you.
+Please get in touch or share resources that have been useful for you.
 I will add them to our list.

 A Directory of Mental Health Support for First Nations, Māori and BIPOC